 The irony?
 According to the Health Promotion Board (HPB), close to 70% of falls among older people happen in the supposed safe haven of their homes.
 To address this issue, HPB launched its Falls Prevention Awareness Campaign last July.
 Don’t assume it’s relevant only for the injured or immobile elderly though – it takes just a moment of distraction for anyone to slip and fall, and the consequences of a fall for an elderly person could be irreversible.

 Prevention is better than cure, so don’t take things for granted.
-Here are 5 quick questions to help check if your home is #FallProof:#1.
-Is there reliable support at high risk areas?
+Here are 5 quick questions to help check if your home is #FallProof:

 Remember a time when you lost your balance and were thankful to have grabbed onto something to steady yourself, hoping it wouldn’t give way?

 Don’t leave things to chance.
-Bathrooms are high risk areas at home.
-Something as simple as securely installed grab bars to hold on to will give your loved ones a peace of mind.
+Bathrooms are high-risk areas.
+Something as simple as securely installed grab bars to hold on to will give your loved ones peace of mind.

 #2.
 Are there places to sit on while carrying out an activity?